antirez/freakwan/README.md

 FreakWAN is an effort to create a LoRa based, open WAN network over LoRa.
 Our goal is to cover parts of the Sicily which such network.
-However the code will be freely be available for anyone wanting to build their own LoRa WANs on top of this work.
+However the code will be freely available for anyone wanting to build their own LoRa WANs on top of this work.

 This code is currently NOT COMPLETE and designed to work with the